Dick Dale: Early life

 Dick Dale was born Richard Anthony Monsour in Boston, Massachusetts, on May 4, 1937.
-He was of Lebanese descent from his father, James, and of Polish-Belarusian descent from his mother, Sophia "Fern" (née Danksewicz).
+He was of Lebanese descent from his father, James (جيمس منصور), and of Polish-Belarusian descent from his mother, Sophia "Fern" (née Danksewicz).
 His family subsequently moved to Quincy, Massachusetts, which at the time had a significant Lebanese population in the neighborhood of Quincy Point.
 He learned the piano when he was nine after listening to his aunt playing it.
 He was given a trumpet in seventh grade, and later acquired a ukulele (for $6 part exchange), after having become influenced by Hank Williams.
-The first song he played on the ukulele was "Tennessee Waltz".
+The first song he played on the ukulele was "Tennessee Waltz."
 He was also influenced musically by his uncle, who taught him how to play the tarabaki and could play the oud.

 Dale then bought a guitar from a friend for $8, paying him back in installments.
 He learned to play the instrument, using both lead and rhythm styles, so that the guitar filled the place of drums.
 His early tarabaki drumming later influenced his guitar playing, particularly his rapid alternate picking technique.
 Dale referred to this as "the pulsation" and said his way of playing any instrument derived from his tarabaki style.
 He was raised in Quincy until he completed the eleventh grade at Quincy High School in 1954, when his father, a machinist, took a job working for Hughes Aircraft Company in the Southern California aerospace industry.
 The family moved to El Segundo, California.
 Dale spent his senior year at and graduated from Washington Senior High School.
 He learned to surf at the age of 17.
 As a Lebanese-American, he retained a strong interest in Arabic music, which later played a major role in his development of surf music.